At the St Gregory’s Foundation, we’re committed to protecting and respecting your privacy.

 Please be reassured that we will not disclose your information to third parties beyond the St Gregory’s Foundation for them to use for their own direct marketing purposes, unless you have requested us to do so, or we are required to do so by law, for example, by a court order or for the purposes of prevention of fraud or other crime.

 You have a choice about whether or not you wish to receive information from us.
-If you do not want to receive our publicity and fundraising materials from us about the vital work we do to help children and families in Russia and the former USSR, our fundraising activity and services, then you can select your choices by ticking the relevant boxes situated on our membership form on which we collect your information.
+If you do not want to receive our publicity and fundraising materials from us about the vital work we do to help children and families in Russia and Georgia, our fundraising activity and services, then you can select your choices by ticking the relevant boxes situated on our membership form from which we collect your information.

 We will not contact you for publicity and fundraising purposes by email or by post unless you have given your prior consent.
 You can unsubscribe from receiving our email bulletins or newsletters at any time by contacting us by email: email@example.com or telephone on 0203 372 4992.